gabrielapedreros/aesthetic-site/README.md

 - Personal branding and voice

 # Purpose
-This is a creative front-end project I designed and built to explore **React development** through the lens of design, minimalism, and personal expression.
-Inspired by editorial layouts and Vogue-style magazine aesthetics, the goal was to create something clean, intentional, and beautiful.
-This is just one example of how I attack my projects - with authentic thoughfulness and a unique vision.
+This is 100% a creative expression of my mind, bridging front-end development with my personal interest.
+Eager to explore **React development** to create an editorial style website.
+The content is inspired by a creative brand run by two women whose names both end with Ela, not Ella.
+To goal was to create a clean, intentional, and magnetic website.
+This project is just one example of how I tackle my projects - aiming to showcase the uniqueness each brand brings and draw in the right audience.
+I design the layout of websites with extreme thoughfulness.

-The project is themed around a 'fictional' creative brand concept based on my friend and I — both of our names end in *Ela* (not Ella).
-We’re both naturally creative and business-minded, and this playful site represents that shared energy.

 ## Status
 1 1/2 pages complete